Moore Reserve

 Moore Reserve is a 14.2 hectare park surrounded by the Sydney suburbs of Oatley, Mortdale and Hurstville Grove.
-It is the second largest public space in the Municipality of Kogarah.
+It is a public space in the Georges River Council.

 Originally part of the north west arm, Moore Reserve was created in the 1960s by infilling with mud dredged from Oatley Bay.
 At the time the existing natural waterway, Renown Creek, was destroyed and ultimately replaced by concrete pipes.

 An artificial wetland was constructed in 2001 which uses natural processes to treat 95% of all stormwater runoff from the 125 hectare catchment before it enters Oatley Bay.

 Features

 Moore Reserve has the following features: